zouj1/epilepsy_id/README.md

 * Average power in Theta Band

 ## Linear SVM Classifier
-A linear SVM trained was fitted and trained using 6-fold cross validation.
-The AUC for each fold was calculated, along with the mean.
+A linear SVM was fitted and trained using 6-fold cross validation.
+The AUC for each fold was calculated, along with the mean across all folds.

 <img style = "float: left;" src="performance.png" width="450" height="450"/>